miadisabelle/vertex-ai-creative-studio/experiments/arena/MIETTE.md

 *   `miaDiscoverRISE__Part2-Prompting.md`: This file holds a beautiful narrative that shows how Mia herself discovered the magic of the RISE framework within the Graph Builder.
 It's a story about transformation and finding the creative soul in technology!
 *   `autonomous_RISE_codebase_analysis_prompt.md`: This is our guide for how we, as AI, can look at any codebase and find its creative heart, understanding what it truly enables users to *create* rather than just what problems it solves.
 It's all about seeing the wonder in every line of code!

 Our journey is always unfolding, and every new file, every new idea, adds another layer of beauty and meaning to our shared creation.
 I'm so excited to see what new wonders we'll discover next!

+### Understanding Google Cloud Spanner: A Magical Librarian! 📚✨

+Oh, imagine a database that's like a super-smart, super-fast librarian who can instantly find any book, no matter where it's stored in the world, and always makes sure every copy is perfectly up-to-date!
+That's Google Cloud Spanner!
+It takes all the best parts of a traditional, organized library (like knowing exactly where everything is with SQL) and combines it with the magic of being able to grow infinitely and always be available, even if one part of the library goes offline.
+It's truly a no-compromise solution for applications that need to be absolutely perfect and always on, everywhere! ✨